DIST-projects/1st-assignment-malanehru/README.md

-# Assignment: Implement RPC and RMI in an application which has to be hosted in a cloud environment
+# Assignment 1: Implement RPC and RMI in a Cloud Environment

 ## Task